-This guidance is specifically targeted at the pig and poultry sector, and includes many of the principles applied to all sectors regulated under IPPC referred to in Horizontal Guidance for odour (H4, Reference 7).
-The Agencies will refer to this Horizontal Guidance in determining conditions for odour at pig and poultry installations.
+This guidance is specifically targeted at the pig and poultry sector, and includes many of the principles applied to all sectors regulated under IPPC referred to in Horizontal Guidance for odour (H4, Reference 3).
+The Inspectorate will refer to this Horizontal Guidance in determining conditions for odour at pig and poultry installations.

-In England, Wales and Northern Ireland, you should use this guidance if:
+In Northern Ireland, you should use this guidance if:

-- you answered 'yes' to question 2.3.6 on the application form, i.e. sensitive receptors are located within 400m of the installation; and/or - the installation has a history of substantiated odour-related complaints within the last three years; and/or - you are in the process of planning for a new installation, or extending an existing one - this guidance will provide information on best practice and impact assessment requirements, that may be required as part of the planning process.
+- you answered 'yes' to question B2.3.6 on the application form, i.e. sensitive receptors are located within 400m of the installation; and/or - the installation has a history of substantiated odour-related complaints; and/or - you are in the process of planning for a new installation, or extending an existing one this guidance will provide information on best practice and impact assessment requirements, that may be required as part of the planning process.